worldskills/worldskills-angular-lib/usage.md

 * `showResetButton`: weather or not the reset button will show.
 * `showDeleteButton`: weather or not the delete button will show.

+### Vote Control Overridable templates

+* `beforeOptionsTemplate` - appears before the options are dispalyed
+* `afterOptionsTemplate` - appears after the options are displayed
+* `beforeResultTemplate` - appears before the results are dispalys
+* `afterResultTemplate` - appears after the results are displayed
+* `titleTemplate` - replaces the default title template
+* `footerTemplate` - replaces the default footer template
+* `questionTemplate` - replaces the default question template

 ### Vote Control Output events

 * `viewChange`: triggers when the view changes.